ErfanRht/FAD-Spammer/README.md

 > A message spammer program with Python.

 ## About program
-> This program can send a lot number messages to a phone number using Snapp web server.
+> This program can send a lot number messages to a phone number.
 ## Quick Start

 ``` bash